-You see one of the following error messages when you try to stream a movie from the Netflix app or play a DVD:
+If your Xbox 360 console is connected to your display device by an HDMI cable, you may get one of the following error messages when you try to stream a movie from Netflix or play a DVD:

 Secure HDCP link not found

 Secure HDCP link lost

 This issue occurs if your Xbox 360 console can’t establish a secure connection to your display device by using the High-bandwidth Digital Content Protection (HDCP) protocol.
 This problem can occur for the following reasons:

 Solution 1: Bypass other devices

 Some home theater tuners or AV switch boxes feature an "HDMI pass through" connection.
 This connection lets you connect an HDMI cable from your Xbox 360 to the tuner and then connect another HDMI cable to your display device.
 Some of these devices may prevent your Xbox 360 from performing a proper HDCP “handshake” at the start of video playback.

 To test if your tuner or switch box is causing the problem, try connecting an HDMI cable directly from your Xbox 360 to your display device.
 If this resolves the issue, contact the manufacturer of your home theater tuner or AV switch box.

 Solution 2: Check if your display supports HDCP